 Coillte is aware that wind energy is a proven technology and according to the Irish Wind Energy Association (IWEA), it provided 24% of our Irish electricity demand in 2015.
-As outlined in the White Paper 'Ireland's Transition to a Low Carbon Energy Future 2015-2030', Coillte too recognises that "onshore wind will continue to make a significant contribution" to meeting Ireland's energy needs.
+As outlined in the White Paper 'Ireland's Transition to a Low Carbon Energy Future 2015-2030', Coillte too recognises that "onshore wind will continue to make a significant contribution"3 to meeting Ireland's energy needs.

-Should you require further information regarding Coillte's involvement in the wind energy industry, please consult the Frequently Asked Questions section of our website (www.coillte.ie/faqs) and do not hesitate to contact us at info@coillte.ie
+Should you require further information regarding Coillte's involvement in the wind energy industry, please do not hesitate to contact us at info@coillte.ie